 So is paywall streaming TV the “new normal”?

 The OTT world used to be pretty easy for most of us in America to figure out.
-We still had cable or satellite TV with thousands of channels and all the broadcast networks, 24-hour news, sports, shopping, kids programming, and constant reruns of Friends and Everybody Love Raymond.
+We still had cable or satellite TV (like that satellite internet now provides, to name one example) with thousands of channels and all the broadcast networks, 24-hour news, sports, shopping, kids programming, and constant reruns of Friends and Everybody Love Raymond.
 Maybe you subscribed to HBO or Showtime (or both!), and maybe you added Netflix in order to watch House of Cards and some of the other movies and shows it offered.
 Sure, Netflix was a little more effort to sign up with, requiring a SmartBox or SmartTV and an additional subscription that you couldn’t simply pay to your cable or satellite company, but for millions of subscribers, the extra hassle seemed more than worth it.

 Later on, some people added Hulu as another OTT service, and when Amazon bundled their OTT service with free 2-day shipping on anything you ordered online, well, what’s another few dollars a month, right?